The month of fasting is over and we are back to the kitchens. It is time to taste all the cravings we have been holding so far.

 This helps you utilize the time without having to pause the cooking hence saving your time and accelerating the rhythm.

 For sugar, you don’t have to do a lot of hard work.
 Just scoop and level and that should be fine.
-Remember that leveling any ingredient is extremely important as it helps you be sure of the quantity.
+Remember that levelling any ingredient is extremely important as it helps you be sure of the quantity.

 In case of uneven surfaces, you can’t be very sure of the quantity hence your meal and the hard work can be at stake.